 );

-Create a new development branch off of main.
-This branch will be an exact, isolated copy of main.
+Create a new development branch off of production.
+This branch will be an exact, isolated copy of production.

 1. Create the development branch